 End of 1989, beginning of 1990 we started reviewing private corporate networks and marketplace.
 Looking for the best market to approach.
 ARPANET the current network framework was replaced by NSFNET wide-area packet switched network.
 Large companies started advancing their technology systems and networks.
 Most enterprises were working with simple corporate paid networks accessible through IP to provide their servers and remote employees with data.
 Several enterprise networks were going through a single port including confidential information.

-Even the most sophisticated we found storage and email communication networks with basic network security and almost no access security.
-Almost anyone could access directly or through partner networks IP, data, view, download, and print including confidential or non public documents at will.
+Even with the most sophisticated firms we found storage and email communication networks with basic network systems security issues and almost none had access security.
+Almost anyone could access database or content directly through partner networks IP, data, view, download, and print including confidential or non public documents at will.
 It was like the Wild Wild West.

 I spent years working with these agencies to explain weaknesses and how to secure content as well learn about their products and the financial system from the inside.
 The information available to the tech literate was extremely valuable and payment for my services.
 They knew I had access, I had told them by email.

 In 1993 with the advent of the LAN and publication of the Information Security Management Handbook enterprises started to close some holes.
 This had validated what I had communicated to them for years.
-They needed to prioritize as new technology advances provided new opportunities to exploit.
+They needed to prioritize as new technology advances so did new opportunities to exploit.

 Even TLS security or URL automated encrypted session released in 1999 was not provisioned properly in most enterprises.
 The public in essence had access to corporate information from services that were setup for private inter agency knowledge-bases.
 Even mid 2000 for many enterprises it was unsecure data with simple URL scan, copy paste into a browser then download.

 Managed platform services seemed to be a market we could deliver solutions.
-We started with securing our own networks and data with an eye on the future potential of SuccessInc architecture.
+We started with securing our own networks and data within SuccessInc architecture and creation of a CRM application for ASP further adopted by AssuredCard.

 It was interesting and prophetic.
 The employment application started the SuccessInc project with the expected follow up being insurance.
 We had gained so much knowledge on how the financial markets were working trying to help these companies.
 Ratings agencies interoffice ratings sheets, best practice guides, inter agency and other written guidance that was very useful to understand how the market was functioning at that time and how it was dealing with credit card holders and risk management.